nairdahh/nairdah.me/_posts/2026-02-05-create-your-own-vp-website.md

 ## why i built this

-hey there. if you're into **virtual photography**, you've probably wondered where to showcase your work without spending a fortune on hosting or dealing with complicated setups. i created **Vippy** (name inspiration from VP "virtual photography") because i wanted a simple, affordable way for virtual photographers to have their own corner of the internet—a place that's truly theirs.
+hey there. if you're into **virtual photography**, you've probably wondered where to showcase your work without spending a fortune on hosting or dealing with complicated setups. i created **Vippy** (name inspiration from VP "virtual photography") because i wanted a simple, affordable way for virtual photographers to have their own corner of the internet – a place that's truly theirs.

 most portfolio platforms either charge monthly fees or lock you into their ecosystem. with **Vippy**, you own everything. your site, your photos, your rules. and the best part? it costs just **1$** to get started with full cloud storage for your images.